depau/fdroid_shizuku_privileged_extension/CONTRIBUTING.md

 like to contribute.

 Please *do not* send merge requests or patches modifying the translations.
-Use Weblate instead - it applies a series of fixes and suggestions, plus it keeps track of modifications and fuzzy translations.
+Use Weblate instead - it applies a series of fixes and suggestions, and it keeps track of modifications and fuzzy translations.
 Applying translations manually skips all of the fixes and checks, and overrides the fuzzy state of strings.